ampproject/amphtml/extensions/amp-consent/amp-consent.md

 #### promptIfUnknown
 `promptIfUnknown`: Instructs AMP whether to collect consent if previous consent is unknown.
 It takes boolean values.
 It also can be set to `promptIfUnknown: "fromCheckConsent"` to read from the server response of `checkConsentHref`.

+#### consentStateUnknownFallback
+`consentStateUnknownFallback`: Takes value of `"accepted"` or `"rejected"`.
+If consent state is finally `unknown`, AMP will fallback to this value.
+This is useful combined with the `geoOverride`, so that different geo can interpret `unknown` differently.

 #### onUpdateHref